isi-usc-edu/building-upon-the-earthcube-community/registration.md

 * Whether you self-identify as a member of an underrepresented group in the computer sciences/geosciences.

 Awardees will be required to submit a report about their experience in collaboration with the workshop organizing committee.
 Please contact [contact us](https://isi-usc-edu.github.io/building-upon-the-earthcube-community/#about) with any questions you might have.
+Note that we are only able to support participants from US-based institutions.

 ## <a name='covid'> COVID precautions </a>